A General Pairwise Comparison Model for Extremely Sparse Networks: Numerical results

 \subsection{Asymptotic performance}

-We first test the asymptotic uniform convergence property of the MLE when the network is sparse.
-Note that a large $T$ can inadvertently make the network dense even if $p_n$ is small.
+We first test the asymptotic uniform convergence of the MLE when the network is sparse.
+Note that a large value of $T$ can inadvertently make the network dense even if $p_n$ is small.
 As such, we set $T=1$ in the following simulations.
-In this case, the comparison graph $G_n$ is Erd\H{o}s-R\'enyi.
-The size of $G_n$ is chosen in an increasing manner to demonstrate the expected convergence.
-Specifically, we test on $6$ different values for $n$: $2000, 4000, 6000, 8000, 10000$ and $12000$ .
+The comparison graph model is set as $ G(n, p_n, q_n)$, with its size chosen in an increasing manner to demonstrate the expected convergence.
+Specifically, we test on $6$ different values for $n$: $2000, 4000, 6000, 8000, 10000$ and $12000$.
 For each $n$, the latent score vector $\u$ is generated by independently sampling its components from the uniform distribution on $[-0.5, 0.5]$, which guarantees that $M_n\leq 1$.
-The sparsity parameter $p_n$ is taken as $n^{-1}(\log n)^3, \sqrt{n^{-1}(\log n)^3}$ and $1/2$, corresponding to the underlying network being sparse, moderately sparse and dense, respectively.
-Values of $ p_n $ under different $ n $ are presented in Table \ref{pn_mn}.
-In addition, we take $ p_n = n^{-1}(\log n) $ as a lower bound to ensure connectivity of the comparison graph.
+The minimum comparison rate $p_n$ is taken as $n^{-1}(\log n)^3, \sqrt{n^{-1}(\log n)^3}$ and $1/2$, corresponding to the underlying network being sparse, moderately sparse and dense, respectively.
+For convenience, we let the maximum comparison rate $ q_n $ is proportional to $ p_n $, that is, $ q_n = 2p_n. $ Values of $ p_n $ under different $ n $ are presented in Table \ref{pn_mn}.

-For every fixed $n, p_n$ and $\u$, the comparison data are generated under the respective model with $\hat{\u}$ computed using the Majorization Maximization (MM) algorithm introduced in \cite{MR2051012}.
-We then calculate the $\ell_\infty$ error $\|\hat{\u}-\u\|_\infty$.
+For every fixed $n, p_n$ and $\u$, the comparison data is generated under the respective model with $\widehat{\u}$ computed using a minorization--maximization (MM) algorithm in \cite{MR2051012}.
+We then calculate the $\ell_\infty$ error $\|\widehat{\u}-\u\|_\infty$.
 To check uncertainty, for each $n$ and $p_n$, the experiment is repeated $300$ times with its quartiles recorded.
-The results are given in Figure \ref{davidson}.
-For the case $ p_n = n^{-1}(\log n) $, the MLE does not exist and therefore is not presented.
+The results are reported in the first two plots in Figure \ref{davidson}.